Trajectory Class Fluctuation Theorem: Background

 \subsection{Work and Free Energy}

 The following shows that, for any given trajectory, the entropy difference decomposes into the requisite work in the forward experiment minus a \emph{difference in nonequilibrium free energy}.
 Note that the latter is more general than the change in nonequilibrium free energy of the forward experiment.
 This realization yields important versions of the fluctuation theorems.
-In particular, it allows extracting the change of free energy---an important microstate-distribution-dependent but process-agnostic quantity---from the work.
-In this way, free energy is available from information obtainable from any convenient process.
+In particular, it allows extracting the change of free energy---an important privileged-distribution-dependent but protocol-independent quantity---from the work.

-To see this, first define the \emph{microstate free energy} for a distribution $\dist$ and system energy function $\E$:
+To see this, first define the \emph{state free energy} for a distribution $\dist$ and system energy function $\E$:

+An important example occurs when $\dist$ is the equilibrium distribution for $\E$.
+In that case, the state free energy is constant over all $\mst$ and is the equilibrium free energy.

 Second, define the \emph{trajectory free-energy difference} for the forward and reverse processes as: